AGPO93/AGPO93.github.io/_posts/2018-04-17-Networking.markdown

 <b>Development Process<b/>

-After doing a fair amount of planning we delegated tasks to all the members of our team
+After doing a fair amount of planning we delegated tasks to all the members of our team, and my first task was to make a menu system.

+  - Menu System: our game would feature a main menu, from where the player has the option to start or exit the game, but also access the       settings menu.
+In the settings menu the player can change the screen size (fullscreen or windowed), and the option to mute the sound       in the game.
+    There's also a pause menu, that the player can access once in game, and from where the options of fleeing and resuming the game are       available.

+The second task I worked on was the UI for the game.

+  - UI: the game features a simple UI that shows the characters health, attacks, server status, and provides information on who's turn is     it.

+<b>What Went Wrong<b/>

+  So far: our game supports gamepads, but the menu system doesn't work very well with them.
+When navigating through the menus, its only possible for the players who use a gamepad to select the first and last option on the menu.